Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="strengths">💪 Strengths of an Enneagram 1</h2>

-Enneagram Type 1 individuals are often recognized for their remarkable reliability, a trait that emerges from their deep-seated sense of responsibility and duty.
+Enneagram Type 1 individuals possess remarkable strengths that make them valuable in both personal and professional settings:

-These individuals are driven by a compelling urge to contribute positively to the world, a commitment so strong that they are willing to make significant personal sacrifices to achieve this goal.
-This innate sense of duty is not just a personal trait but extends into their professional lives, making them valuable members of any team.

-Their organizational skills are another notable strength.
-Type 1s have a natural ability to bring order and efficiency to both their personal and professional environments.
-This organizational prowess enables them to manage complex tasks and projects effectively, ensuring that everything is well-planned and executed with precision.

-Moreover, Type 1s are known for their honesty and straightforwardness.
-This trait fosters a high level of trust and respect among their peers and colleagues.
-They are often seen as dependable individuals who value integrity, which enhances their credibility and trustworthiness in both their personal and professional relationships.
-This honesty, coupled with their commitment to responsibility and organization, makes Enneagram Type 1 individuals highly respected and often looked up to by others.
+1. **Reliability**: Their deep-seated sense of responsibility and duty makes them exceptionally dependable.
+2. **Organizational skills**: Type 1s excel at bringing order and efficiency to complex tasks and projects.
+3. **Integrity**: Their honesty and straightforwardness foster trust and respect among peers and colleagues.
+4. **Commitment to improvement**: They have a genuine desire to make the world a better place, often willing to make personal sacrifices for the greater good.

 <h3>Situations where 1s thrive</h3>
 <ul>